Turkey Energy Information

 Gas consumption surged to 60 bcm in 2021, 24% higher than in 2020, driven by high economic growth and limited hydropower availability.
-This constitutes a second year of rebound following a substantial drop over 2018-2019 (-17%) as a result of successive gas price hikes during the period and a lower need for power generation.
+This constitutes a second year of rebound following a substantial drop over 2018 and 2019 (-16%) as a result of successive gas price hikes during the period, combined with a lower need for power generation.

 Between 2000 and 2014, gas consumption grew very rapidly (9%/year) and then started to decrease in 2015 and 2016, driven by the power sector.

 Coal and lignite consumption rebounded in 2021 to its 2019 level of 124 Mt, following a 10% drop in 2020 due to decreased demand from power plants.
 Coal and lignite consumption rose by 8%/year over 2015-2019.

 Of the total demand, 75% is used to produce electricity, 16% is consumed by industry, and the remainder is consumed by buildings.